msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 Logging in java got some excessive complexity.
 This is caused by way of its development.
 Well, all of us can print all debug information to the system output using plain `System.out.println`.
 The number of such logs can become huge.
 This will cause problem in navigating across them and tracking reqired information.
-Also, production and development log configuation is different.
-So more specialized tool needed.
-The standart java library [do have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside with it.
+Also, the production and development log configuration is different.
+So more specialized tool is needed.
+The standard java library [does have](https://docs.oracle.com/javase/10/core/java-logging-overview.htm) log implementation inside it.
 Initially it was very poor, but now its somehow better.
-And because of this people neeed better tool.
-And so many opensource alternatives appears:
+And because of this people need better tools.
+And so many opensource alternatives appear: